First Anime Ever Made

 Sanae Yamamoto is the director.

-One of Sanae Yamamoto’s earliest successful works, Kyoikusenga Ubasauteyama, was produced over the course of more than a year and a half.
+Kyoikusenga Ubasauteyama is one of Sanae Yamamoto’s earliest successful works, taking more than a year and a half to complete.

 Senga Tsubo ( The Pot ) Year founded: 1925